zhichaoxu04/MetaR2M/README.md

 </br>

 ### Fixed/Random-effects model
 Fixed-effects models require the assumption that the true effects of interest are identical across all studies or cohorts.
 Random-effects models are used when there is heterogeneity across the studies included in the meta-analysis.
+In meta-analysis, the choice between a fixed-effect and a random-effects model is fundamental and depends on the underlying assumptions about the nature of the effects being analyzed.

 <div align="center"><img src="man/Figure/FRmodels.png" ></div>
 </br>